Military history of Italy: Early colonial campaigns

-In the late 19th and early 20th century, Italy emulated the Great Powers in acquiring colonies, especially in the scramble to take control of Africa that took place in the 1870s.
-Italy was weak in military and economic resources compared to Britain, France and Germany.
-Still, it proved difficult due to popular resistance.
-It was unprofitable due to high military costs and the lesser economic value of spheres of influence remaining when Italy began to colonize.
+In the late 19th and early 20th century, Italy emulated the other Great Powers in acquiring colonies, especially in the scramble to take control of Africa that took place in the 1870s.
+Italy, as the "least of the great powers", did not have the military and economic resources of Britain, France and Germany.
+Colonialism was seen by some as an opportunity to expand commercial networks, whilst others viewed it as unprofitable due to high military costs and the lesser economic value of spheres of influence remaining when Italy began to colonize.
 Britain was eager to block French influence and assisted Italy in gaining territory of the Red Sea.

 Several colonial projects were undertaken by the government.
 These were done to gain the support of Italian nationalists and imperialists, who wanted to rebuild a Roman Empire.
 Italy had already large settlements in Alexandria, Cairo and Tunis.
 Italy first attempted to gain colonies through negotiations with other world powers to make colonial concessions, but these negotiations failed.
 Italy also sent missionaries to uncolonized lands to investigate the potential for Italian colonization.
 The most promising and realistic of these were parts of Africa.
 Italian missionaries had already established a foothold at Massawa (in present-day Eritrea) in the 1830s and had entered deep into the Ethiopian Empire.